Jan-Kerschbaum/Parec/README.md

 - `utils.js`: Helper functions used throughout the frontend code.

 - `package.json`: Contains metadata about the frontend, such as dependencies and scripts for building and running the application.

+ℹ️ All necessary dependencies are indicated in the [requirements.txt](parec-backend/requirements.txt) file.

+***
+## 🗃️ Data <a name="data"></a>

+The dataset we use is provided by [kaggle](https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download).
+It contains paper titles, paper abstracts, and their subject categories from [arXiv](https://arxiv.org/).

+### Preprocessing

+Due to resource reasons, we confine ourselves to papers from computer science [categories](parec-backend/app/data/cs_categories.json) from the years 2016-2022, resulting in 11932 documents.
+We do not apply further preprocessing of the abstracts, in order to keep subtextual relations between the words intact and because our topic model, Top2Vec, we will filter out stopwords by default.
+It further performs lemmatization to reduce words to their base form, which can help with topic modeling.

+***
+## 💻 Pipeline <a name="pipeline"></a>

+Our application clusters papers using [Top2Vec](https://github.com/ddangelov/Top2Vec)'s topic modeling to limit the search space.
+At runtime, when a user query is received, we search the dataset for related terms recursively, creating a graph of related terms.
+We assign a relevance metric to each term, declining as we move outwards from the node representing the user query.
+We then retrieve potentially relevant candidate papers from our reduced search space and rank them based on the relevance metric.
+The top candidate papers, along with their metadata, are sent to the frontend for visualization along with the graph defined by its edges.
+The application also handles error cases, such as empty queries, initialization errors, or no query being sent (in which case, example data is used).

+**Top2Vec:**

+Top2Vec is a topic modeling algorithm that uses word embeddings to generate topic vectors for a given corpus.
+It starts by training a word embedding model on the corpus and then clusters the word embeddings to generate topic vectors.
+The number of topics is not specified beforehand but is instead inferred from the data.
+Top2Vec is known for its ability to handle large datasets efficiently and is especially useful for document clustering and topic exploration tasks.

+**Elasticsearch:**